top of page

 altar.jpg

-Yoga strengthens and harmonizes the physical and mental systems, and allows us to access the deeper and more subtle levels of our body-mind, which increases awareness of our multi-dimensionality.
+Yoga strengthens and harmonizes the physical, mental and emotional systems, and allows us to access the deeper and more subtle levels of our body-mind, thus increasing awareness of our multi-dimensionality.

 As a spiritual quest, yoga aims for moksha, the ultimate liberation from all illusion and conditioning, which allows for awakening to our true spiritual nature.

-I discovered my yogic path in 1974 with sound meditation (Nada Yoga), the teachings of Patanjali, and the Hatha Yoga and Pranayama of B.K.S.
+Initiation onto the yogic path in 1974 with sound meditation (Nada Yoga), the teachings of Patanjali, and the Hatha Yoga and Pranayama of B.K.S.
 Iyengar.
-The Radiance Sutras (or Vijnana Bhairava Tantra) known for its non-dualistic approach, have also played an essential role on my path.
+The Radiance Sutras (or Vijnana Bhairava Tantra) known for its non-dualistic approach, have also played an essential role on my path, as well as Vipassana meditation.

 Since then, I have attended workshops and received teachings all over the world.
-Most formatively, I studied from 1989 to 2001 with Jean Lechim in Lausanne, a dedicated yogi for over 50 years and a direct student of Iyengar in India for decades.
+Most formatively, I studied from 1989 to 2001 with Jean Lechim in Lausanne, a dedicated yogi for over 50 years and a direct student of Iyengar in India for decades, and direct student of renowned Roger Clerc 'Yoga de l'Energie' in France.
 Jean was "born to the sky" in December 2022.

 Among many, these workshops & training courses were particularly inspiring: